xuchen312/ARIbrain-SPM/README.md

 1. **clusterTDP** - Given any arbitrary clusters, the corresponding TDP lower bounds are estimated using ARI.

-2. **tdpCluster** - Given a sufficiently high TDP threshold, maximal STCs are created using the adaptive thresholding algorithm.
+2. **tdpCluster** - Given a sufficient TDP threshold, maximal STCs are created using the adaptive thresholding algorithm.

 ## Installation